mawlid1431/CentFund-Africa/docs/ARCHITECTURE_UPDATE_SUMMARY.md

 ## 📝 What Was Updated

-The `SYSTEM_ARCHITECTURE.md` file has been completely updated to reflect the **actual implementation** of your CentFund Africa platform.
+The `SYSTEM_ARCHITECTURE.md` file has been completely updated to reflect the **actual implementation** of your CertFund Africa platform.

 ---